 - Spend about 10 minutes of quality time just talking and petting your dog.
-Notice anything unusual about his demeanor, attitude, hair coat, look of his eyes etc.
+Look for anything unusual about their demeanor, attitude, hair coat, look of their eyes, etc.

 7:30 am – 8:00 am

-- Time to eat; change the water to make sure the bowl is full and fresh.
+- Time to eat.
+Change the water as well to make sure the bowl is full and fresh.

 - Offer food if you feed your dog more than once a day.

-- Dogs like to have the opportunity to go out again after they eat for the opportunity to urinate and defecate.
+- Dogs like to have the opportunity to go out for a bathroom break after they eat.

 9 am – 12 pm

 - Nap time or time to follow you around as you do your housework.
 If you are off to work – then naptime it will be.